element-hq/element-web/docs/config.md

     1. `adminMessageMD`: An extra message to show on the reporting dialog to mention homeserver-specific policies.
 Accepts Markdown.
 1. `integrations_ui_url`: URL to the web interface for the integrations server.
-The integrations server is not Element and normally not your homeserver either.
+The integrations server is not Neuron and normally not your homeserver either.
 The integration server settings may be left blank to disable integrations.
 1. `integrations_rest_url`: URL to the REST interface for the integrations server.
 1. `integrations_widgets_urls`: list of URLs to the REST interface for the widget integrations server.